nanobox-io/nanobox-docs/source/cli/sim/destroy.html.md

 title: sim destroy
 ---

-The `sim destroy` command destroys the Docker machines associated with your app's sim platform.
+The `sim destroy` command destroys the Docker machines associated with your app's sim environment.

 ### Usage:
 ```bash